1959 Monaco Grand Prix

 John James (born 1914) started just one race, the 1951 British GP, but retired after 17 laps when his Maserati broke down.

-Surely one of the best drivers have never won a race, Nick Heidfeld (born 1977) finished on the podium 13 times without ever standing on the top step - an F1 record.
+Surely one of the best drivers to have never won a race, Nick Heidfeld (born 1977) finished on the podium 13 times without ever standing on the top step – an F1 record.
 A McLaren junior driver early in his career, the team passed him over for a seat in 2002 in favour of then-Sauber teammate Kimi Raikkonen, despite Heidfeld outscoring him during the 2001 season.
-In fact, Raikkonen was one of many top drivers Heidfeld ‘beat’ during their time as teammates - Felipe Massa, Mark Webber, Jacques Villeneuve and Robert Kubica were all outscored by ‘Quick Nick’.
+In fact, Raikkonen was one of many top drivers Heidfeld ‘beat’ during their time as teammates – Felipe Massa, Mark Webber, Jacques Villeneuve and Robert Kubica were all outscored by ‘Quick Nick’.

 An instinctive and talented overtaker with a great feel in wet conditions, his lack of a win was largely down to not being in the right car at quite the right time.
-And during probably his best chance - the 2008 Canadian GP - he opted to play the team game as Kubica ended up winning BMW Sauber’s only race.
-His F1 career fizzled out in 2011 when Renault opted to replace him with Bruno Senna mid-season.
+And during probably his best chance – the 2008 Canadian GP – he opted to play the team game as Kubica ended up winning BMW Sauber’s only race.
+His F1 career fizzled out in 2011 when Renault replaced him with Bruno Senna mid-season.